alexeysp11/delivery-service-csharp/docs/processes/customer/orders.md

 ## Process description

 - Displaying information on previous orders in the form of a list of objects [DeliveryOrder](https://github.com/alexeysp11/workflow-lib/blob/main/docs/Models/Business/BusinessDocuments/DeliveryOrder.md).
-- Order status tracking (production, delivery)
+So the customer can view the details of each order, such as the items ordered, the delivery address, and the status of the order (e.g. production, delivery).
-     - can also be seen in the [Current orders](pendingorders.md) section.
+- The order details can also be seen in the [Current orders](pendingorders.md) section.
 - Downloading files from the server (report for a specific order):
      - file extensions: images, PDF.
      - sending a message by email/Telegram.
+- The user can open a specific order, get a preview and upload it as a file.
      - Try to make a preview in HTML form, and then convert to PDF using [workflow-lib](https://github.com/alexeysp11/workflow-lib).
 <!--
 - Use of predictive models: estimated cooking and delivery times.
+- From the list of all orders, you can go to the "Dashboards", set filters for uploading statistics, get a preview and upload it as a file.
 - Statistics on previous orders in the form of dashboards:
     - by time:
         - day,